fizalihsan/fizalihsan.github.io/source/technology/aws.md

 		* Max 1024 bytes of UTF-8 characters (including slashes, backslashes, dots, dashes)
 		* Keys must be unique within a single bucket
 * You cannot incrementally update portions of the object as you would with a file
-* Fault-tolerance: S3 objects are automatically replicated on multiple devices in multiple facilities within a region
 * **ARNs (Amazon Resource Name)** uniquely identify AWS resources. (http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)
 	* Object in an Amazon S3 bucket `arn:aws:s3:::my_bucket/exampleobject.png`
 	* General formats